blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Triggers

-This workflow is triggered by the following\...
+This workflow is triggered by the following...

 -   Push or Merge to the following branches of Anax